William Hill Sites

 What is Wimbledon?

-Today, the tournament is made up of 128 men and 128 women, featuring men’s and women’s singles and doubles as well as mixed doubles tournaments.
-The men’s singles and women’s singles are by far the most watched of the tournament, the final of which is held at the famed Centre Court with a crowd of almost 15,000 in attendance.
+Today, the tournament is made up of 128 men and 128 women, featuring men’s and women’s singles and doubles, as well as mixed doubles tournaments.
+The men’s singles and women’s singles are the most watched of the tournament, the final of which is held at the famed Centre Court with a crowd of almost 15,000 in attendance.

 Where and when is the Wimbledon Championship being played?